token2/pin_plus_firmware/README.md

 ## Storage Architecture

 The applet uses a structured approach to manage passkey storage, designed for efficiency given JavaCard's limitations.
-Specifically, the PIN+ R2 300 passkey management is implemented as follows:
+Specifically, the PIN+ Release2 300 passkey storage is implemented as follows:

 - The `short` data type on JavaCard allows for a maximum of 32,767 bytes.
 - Each passkey requires approximately 400 bytes of storage.